Newton Investment Management Limited assesses the online retailer’s working practices and outlines its engagement approach.

-In addition, we have supported shareholder proposals which would require an independent chair on the board, against management recommendations.
-As is common, the CEO/chair role is currently combined and the company has an independent lead director.
-We voted for the proposal because we believe an independent chair, having a more objective view of the company’s strategy, would better lead the board in providing effective challenge to management.
+In addition, we have supported shareholder proposals which would require an independent chair on the board.
+As is common for US companies, the CEO/chair role at Amazon was for a long time combined, but recently it got split with Jeff Bezos becoming the executive chair.
+We have supported shareholder proposals requiring an independent board chair because we believe an independent chair, having a more objective view of the company’s strategy, would better lead the board in providing effective challenge to management.

 Your capital may be at risk.
 The value of investments and the income from them can fall as well as rise and investors may not get back the original amount invested.